 Meet the Alders

 I’m a Director and co-founder of Alder and Alder with my wife, Charlie.
 We started the business in 2005.
 I’ve been working in the design industry since 1989, so I’ve got a lot of experience to share!
 The first 16 years were spent in London, first as a designer, then creative director, working for clients like AXA, Ernst & Young, The British Library, The Early Learning Centre and HSBC.

 What I like most about what we do is helping ambitious organisations fulfil their potential.
 I enjoy solving problems, and that’s essentially what we do.
 Our clients come to us with their challenges and opportunities.
 They bring us questions, we give them answers.
 Sometimes that’s a brand identity.
 Sometimes it’s a logo design.
 Sometimes it’s some brand strategy.
-Whatever it is, we help them to communicate more effectively.
+Whatever it is, we help them to make an impact.

 I’ve spent most of my life living in London, so living in Exeter is, quite literally, a breath of fresh air.
 I love the fact that we’re 20 minutes from the beach or 20 minutes from Dartmoor.
 And we’ve got the river Exe about 50 meters from our doorstep.